lazerwalker/storyboard/README.md

 But otherwise, that's the entire API!
 Pass in your story, wire up your inputs and outputs, and Storyboard takes care of the rest.

-## Setup and Usage
+## Setup

 So, this really isn't yet suitable for people who aren't me to use.
-That said:

-1. Clone [https://github.com/lazerwalker/storyboard-lang](https://github.com/lazerwalker/storyboard-lang), follow the setup instructions, and use `yarn link` from within its directory to get it set up with Yarn (since it isn't yet on `npm`)
+I'm avoiding publishing it to npm until it's slightly more stable.
+As a result, using this is a wee bit involved:

+1. Clone this repo: `git clone git@github.com:lazerwalker/storyboard.git`
-2. Clone this repo and run `yarn install`
+2. Run `yarn install` to install dependencies
-3. `npm run build` compiles Storyboard.
-It'll output to `dist/src`.
-(There's also type definitions in `dist/types` if you're a TypeScript user)
-4. You'll now want to include this whole folder in your own project that uses Storyboard, and import the module.

-Yeah, it's not great.
-That'll change.

-Perhaps the biggest flaw of this all right now is that it currently no longer supports any execution environment other than Node (e.g. the browser).
-I'm working on fixing that (it requires both some fixes to the language compiler and setting up a proper webpack pipeline)
+3. Run `yarn run build` to compile the library.
+It'll output a `dist/bundle.js` file.
+If you use TypeScript, `dist/types` will contain type definitions.

+The generated production library is built as a [UMD](https://github.com/umdjs/umd) module, so it's usable in Node, in-browser, etc.

+If you're using it in a browser context, its namespace is placed in the global variable `storyboard`.
+So, the one real change over the above usage docs is you'll want to use `new storyboard.Game()` as a constructor instead of `new Game()`.

 The `tests` folder contains a fair number of BDD-style tests.

 ## iOS Project?

 This readme mentions an iOS reference project included as a submodule.
-I've left that in for historical purposes, but it doesn't currently work — it relies on an older version of the project that had a functioning browser/JavaScriptCore-compatible build.
+I've left that in for historical purposes, but it doesn't currently work — it relies on an older version of the project.

-Once this project works in non-Node environments again, you can expect to see a more functioning iOS reference implementation soon after.
+You can expect to see a more functioning iOS reference implementation sometime in the future.

 ## License